 Here is a summary of his outstanding coaching achievements at Michigan:

-So, October 2, 1897 turned out to be a very important day in Michigan Football history.
+So, October 2, 1897 turned out to be a very important day in Michigan Football History.
 Gustave Ferbert left a great legacy as a player and a coach.
 He posted a stellar record of 24 wins, 3 losses and 1 tie in three years which worked out to a winning percentage of just over eighty-seven percent (.875).
-Other Michigan coaches been trying to top his record for over one hundred years!
+Other Michigan coaches been trying to live up to his legacy for one hundred twenty-one years!
 Thanks Gustave Ferbert and Go Blue!